XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 I can present you with this case, though.
 Perhaps you (along with Justice Kelly and Dr Gruen) have guessed that the hypothetical party was not so hypothetical after all.
-The case that we examined is spitting distance from Flux's second membership test (conducted Feb/March 2022).
+The parameters of that case are spitting distance from those of Flux's second membership test (conducted Feb/March 2022).
 There is at least one major difference -- in the hypothetical case, the party selected members randomly; in Flux's case, your delegate selected 1,650 members from the top of the list of 4,680 members that Flux submitted.
 That list was alphabetical, so the AEC only sampled from members whose first name started with one of A through G.

-Dr Gruen, in such a case, in your expert opinion, which of these should we believe true:
+Dr Gruen, in your expert opinion and in light of the above, which of these should we believe true:
 * That Flux has fewer than 1,500 members; or
 * That Flux has fewer than 1,500 members whose first name starts with one of A through G?

-If a party has 1,000 (~1586 * 29/(17+29)) members whose first name starts with one of A through G, how many members whose names starts with one of H through Z do we expect that party to have?
+If a party has 1,000 (~1586 * 29/(17+29)) members whose first name starts with one of A through G, how many members whose name starts with one of H through Z do we expect that party to have?
+After all, what are the chances that a party *only* has members with first names that start with a letter between A and G inclusive.

 The point of this argument is not that Flux has sufficient members to satisfy the electoral act.
 The point of this argument is that the AEC's method is flawed.